-A great starting point to this behemoth museum would be the Great Gallery.
+A great starting point to the rest of this behemoth museum would be the Great Gallery, right outside of the Destination Moon exhibit.
 It’s filled to the brim with full size aircraft, everything from the first archaic stabs at air flight to jets, prop jobs, and ‘copters.
 Pretty much a dream for itty bitty Earharts and Lindberghs.
 There is plenty of room for the kiddos to wander (and strollers to stroll) and a few airplanes (including a fighter jet) are open to climb inside!
 So, if you have an aspiring Maverick or Goose on your hands, you’ll want to hit it up.
 For an additional fee, there is a 360 degree air combat flight simulator ride and a 4D-X simulator ride.
 Both of these attractions are geared toward older kids and more seasoned pilots in training who want to give flight sensation a whirl!

 Cleared for Takeoff

-After a go-around in the Kid Zone, you can head up to the observation level Tower for a history on flight and wing anatomy.
+After a go-around in the Gallery or the new Tranquility Base kids’ zone, head up to the observation level Tower for a history on flight and wing anatomy.
 And, of more interest to the young guns, check out the hands-on stations where you can pretend to be an air traffic controller (Standby, over!).
 The Tower also gives you an exciting view of the Boeing runway where you and your enthusiastic wee gliders can watch planes takeoff and land.
 (Psst…Mom and Dad, on a clear day, you get a huge view of Mt.
 Rainier from here, too!)

 I Need My Space